andrewfstratton/quando/README.md

 2. Run `node app.js`, e.g. through Launch
 3. Open a Browser to 127.0.0.1/inventor

 To use a client, access 127.0.0.1/client from a browser.
 This will automatically re-open the last script.
 You can right click the display to go to a screen that allows you to select already deployed/created scripts - whichever one you open will be reopened next time you open 127.0.0.1/client.
-Note that _.js is special, and is the test script.

 ### Block Development